ACM-IGDTUW/Open-Source-Challenge/README.md

 -   The event is open for all university students.

 -   Anyone who hasn't registered for the challenge won't be eligible for certificate and prizes.
+You can register [here](https://forms.gle/gPJCGdnrufyX2KvW7).

 -   Each task will be given 24 hours to complete.